casangi/casadocs/docs/tasks/task_tclean.rst

    At the end of a successful tclean run, the history of the output images is updated.
 For every tclean command a series of entries is recorded, including the task name (tclean), the CASA version used, and every parameter-value pair of the task.

-The history is written to all the images found with the name given in the 'imagename' parameter of tclean and any extension.
+   The history is written to all the images associated with the current run, identified by the image base name given in the imagename parameter.
+This feature searches for all the images with names starting with that basename and followed by a dot-separated extension (imagename.*).
+In addition it also searches for imagename[INTEGERS]_[INTEGERS].*, to cover auto-incremented image names (see the table of possible image names above).

    The image history entries added by tclean can be inspected using the task imhistory (`see API <../casatasks.rst>`_), similarly as